 On October 7, 2023, the Hamas militant group launched a surprise attack on southern Israel in the areas surrounding Gaza.
 Thousands of rockets were launched, combined with a ground attack from Gaza.
 At least 1,300 Israelis were killed in the attack, with a suspected 251 captured and taken into Gaza as hostages.
 Israel launched a full military offensive into the Gaza Strip in response.
-Israel and Hamas have since agreed to ceasefire deal to release hostages and allow aid into Gaza.
-The first phase of the ceasefire ends at the start of March, while little progress has been made in negotioations to continue the ceasefire.
+Israel and Hamas agreed to a ceasefire deal, however the deal lapsed following its initial phase.
+Israel has subsequently resumed military operations in Gaza.
 Travelers are advised against travel to the Gaza strip or the surrounding border area in Israel.
-The security situation is expected to deteriorate should the conflict resume.